sadcore/Veskiss/README.md

 #  PC Setup for Windows 11
 A research and evidence based approach to optimizing your PC, configuration and setup.
-Recommendations found in this guide are based on curated reputable [technical references](CONTENT/TECHNICAL%20REFERENCES/), and personal [research]([https://github.com/djdallmann/GamingPCSetup)).
+Recommendations found in this guide are based on curated reputable technical references and personal research.

- * Standardize your gaming PC builds
+ * Standardize your PC builds
  * Peripheral selection, configuration and maintenance
  * Troubleshooting and isolating unusual performance behavior
  * A customizable [PowerShell Desired State Configuration (DSC)](CONTENT/DOCS/PSDSC/README.md) to help ensure your settings always stay the same and quickly verified with a simple command.